Have questions about declaring a PSCI major or minor? Contact Bess Davis, the Associate Director of Undergraduate Studies: email@example.com.

 Upon graduation, Political Science majors enter a wide variety of careers in the public and private sectors, both in the United States and abroad.
 Typical careers include government, law, business, international and civic organizations, journalism, and education.
 Many students also choose to pursue graduate degrees in policy, law, business, international affairs, and other professional or doctoral programs.

-For more information about the Political Science major, please contact Dr. Eileen Doherty-Sil.
+For more information about the Political Science major, please contact Bess Davis, Associate Director of Undergraduate Studies.